haku/Onosendai/README.md

 ------------------

 Currently only Twitter columns are supported.
-SuccessWhale intergration is in progress but currently incomplete.
+SuccessWhale integration is in progress but currently incomplete.

 Configuration
 -------------